 When properly set up and optimized, a CI/CD pipeline brings significant benefits to the entire software development process.

-The business value of CI/CD
+The business value and benefits of CI/CD

 Superior code quality